John Crawfurd: Lobbyist for South and South-East Asia

 When the Stamp Act 1827 was passed, meaning that all public documents in India would have to pay a stamp tax (including newspapers as well as legal documents), Crawfurd was hired as London agent for a group of British merchants in Calcutta opposing the legislation.
 Crawfurd involved Joseph Hume, and he obtained newspaper coverage for his cause, including in The Examiner where the precedents from America were cited.
 He also wrote pamphlets himself, in which he advocated an end to the East India Company monopoly, and European colonisation.
 These moves occurred in 1828–9; in 1830 Crawfurd approached William Huskisson directly.
 His lobbying continued with the free trade issues mentioned above.
 Inquiry into the System of Taxation in India, Letters on the Interior of India, an attack on the newspaper stamp-tax and the duty on paper entitled Taxes on Knowledge (1836) is a related work.

 In 1855 Crawfurd went with a delegation to the Board of Control of the East India Company, with representations on behalf of the Straits dollar as an independent currency.
 Crawfurd lobbied in both Houses of Parliament, with George Keppel, 6th Earl of Albemarle acting to bring a petition to the Lords, and William Ewart Gladstone putting the case in the Commons.
 Among the arguments put was that the dollar was a decimal currency, while the rupee used by traders, and legal tender in East India Company territories since it was coined in 1835, was not.
 In 1856 a Bill to change the status quo on coins minted and issued from India was defeated.

 In 1868 Crawfurd with James Guthrie and William Paterson formed the Straits Settlements Association, to protect the colony's interests.
 Crawfurd was its first President.

-Last years

-He was elected President of the Ethnological Society in 1861.
-He died at his home in Elvaston Place, South Kensington, London on 11 May 1868 at the age of 85.